zfu006/TAP/README.md

 # Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers

+## Introduction

-## This is the official implementation for Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers (Arxiv 2024).
+This is the official implementation for Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers (Arxiv 2024).

 code will be released soon